DerekMor/legends_gym/README.md

 ### Conclusion
 The visual design decisions are driven by the goal of providing an engaging, user-friendly experience for visitors.
 The site strives to be visually appealing, accessible, and easy to navigate, whether you're using it on a desktop computer or a mobile device.

+## Agile Development

+### Introduction
+Agile methodologies allow us to adapt to changing requirements, collaborate effectively, and maintain a high level of transparency throughout the development process.
+In the case of Legends Gym, sprint planning was planned out on a Google doc, each sprint was designed to piece relevant tasks together.
+Each sprint was broken into tasks for use on a Kanban board.
+As all issues were considered nessessary for the project, no prioritisation system was used, some sprints were just allowed to take longer than others.

+### Sprint Planning
+The Agile process began with sprint planning, where we outlined the goals and tasks for each development cycle.
+To view the planned out sprint document, please refer to [Sprint Planning Document](https://docs.google.com/document/d/1lW8b0zDkVcQvfnU1yQR4iXPW2X9ntdGj0Hxc6MxuHH4/edit?usp=sharing).

+### Kanban Board
+A Kanban board was used to visualize and manage our tasks and progress.
+You can track the ongoing and completed tasks on the [Kanban Board](https://github.com/users/DerekMor/projects/3/views/1).
+This board provides real-time information into the development status.

 ## SEO

 1. Relevant and Quality Content: